Ex-wife of TV pitchman Kevin Trudeau tells Chicago judge he had gold bars, says she’s ‘very scared’ of him

 Meanwhile, the FTC called Babenko on Thursday, to rebut some of Trudeau’s claims in his recent deposition about what he knew about any gold bars.

-Babenko recalled first seeing her husband with gold when they were stopped by the TSA officers at O’Hare in the late 2000s.
+Babenko recalled first seeing her husband with gold when they were stopped by Transportation Security Administration officers at O’Hare in the late 2000s.
 She said he also had gold bars with him when they took a later trip to Guatemala.

 “I didn’t know what it was for,” she said.
 “I really didn’t need a safe deposit box.”